lightningnetwork/lnd/lntest/README.md

 and stay alive across all the test cases.
 Creating a new node is not without a cost.
 With block height increasing, it takes significantly longer to initialize a new node and wait for it to be synced.
 Standby nodes, however, don’t have this problem as they are digesting blocks all the time.
-Thus it’s encouraged to use standby nodes wherever possible.
+Thus, it’s encouraged to use standby nodes wherever possible.

-Currently there are two standby nodes, Alice and Bob.
+Currently, there are two standby nodes, Alice and Bob.
 Their internal states are recorded and taken into account when `HarnessTest` makes assertions.
 When making a new test case using `Subtest`, there’s a cleanup function which further validates the current test case has no dangling uncleaned states, such